 Objects should look different

-When you use an Advanced Model Target Database with multiple Model Targets, Vuforia Engine automatically distinguishes and tracks between the real-life objects purely by their visual appearance.
-All your Model Targets in the database must therefore look different from each other.
-If you have multiple targets that have a similar shape (for example two cars) you will need to make sure that each can be well distinguished from the other (a car and a convertible version of that car would likely be distinctive enough).
+When you use an Advanced Model Target Database with multiple Model Targets, the Vuforia Engine automatically distinguishes and tracks between the objects purely by their visual appearance.
+All your Model Targets in the database must, therefore, look different.
+If you have multiple targets with a similar shape (for example, two cars), you must ensure that each can be well distinguished from the other (a car and a convertible version of that car would likely be distinctive enough).

-An advanced database with multiple Model Targets made from a single 3D model should be avoided.
-This also applies if one Model Target is the whole object, and another is a part of that same object.
-Consider a motor block that is a Model Target by itself, but also present in a Model Target of the car model with the hood open.
+An advanced database with multiple Model Targets from a single 3D model should be avoided.
+This also applies if one Model Target is the whole object and another is a part of that same object.
+Consider a motor block that is a Model Target by itself but also present in a Model Target of the car model with the hood open.
 Both targets might be confused.

-If you cannot avoid such situations, then you need to make sure that one of the objects has at least a distinctive appearance (logo or pattern) covering ideally most of its surface.
-Alternatively, you could set up the Advanced Views for the car so that they do not include the motor block (e.g. by setting the Target Extent to exclude it).
+If you cannot avoid such situations, you must ensure that one of the objects has a distinctive appearance (logo or pattern), ideally covering most of its surface.
+Alternatively, you could set up the Advanced Views for the car so they do not include the motor block (i.e., by setting the Target Extent to exclude it).

 NOTE: The 3D model and object should match in scale.
 Using an incorrect scale and measurements can result in poorer recognition and tracking.
 See How to Create a Model Target for more information on this topic.